I had to add this photo of my sister holding a tarantula in a pet shop, in 2014. I thought she was bloody brave!

 From my diverse background witnessing social ills, some get reflected in my work hence the love I have for my lead characters who go through "hardship and adversity".
 Quite often I wish I had their resolve.
-I admire those who can sit and wait for justice when they've been wronged; be it through faith or the courts.
+I admire those who can sit and wait for justice when wronged, be it in the form of faith or law-makers.
 That kind of discipline has to be admired.

 Many others followed and this was the type of material I wanted to explore in novels but never found it anywhere, not in the UK anyway.

 Often I tried popular paperbacks of the day, L.A.C.E, Hollywood Wives, Whispers, etc, but never finished them.
 I wasn't moved, I wasn't enthralled.
-I wanted to be thrown-against-the-wall by 'different' novels so wrote books of my own instead; just for fun.
+I wanted to be thrown-against-the-wall by 'different' novels so wrote books of my own instead, just for fun mind you.

 By age 24 I'd written nine books and entered a couple of writing classes yet fell away when their restrictive courses didn't let me, be me.
 I didn't want to write like everyone else.

 The feeling is similar when you see ground-breaking shows 'break' from the mould, e.g. OZ and The Shield, to name two, and that's the stuff I enjoy; fresh writing that slams right in to you.

 The internet lets writers freely express themselves as I've discovered, and as someone who never treads lightly with my own writing, I enjoy penning emotive, powerful stories.
 My fourth book currently being written, is another roller coaster high-drama of love and hate, and I'm looking to complete it in early 2020.